Chevron left iconPolicies Index

 An attendance roll will be taken before children enter the water and before they leave the swimming venue.

-A plan detailing the emergency response procedure needs to be available for each swimming venue.
+A plan detailing the emergency response procedure must be available for each swimming venue.
 Where such a plan has been developed by the owners or managers of the venue, team members must be familiar with the plan and be satisfied it is appropriate.
 In most cases, this plan will be on display at the venue, and team members are expected to familiarise themselves with it upon arrival.

-In the unlikely event that no pre-existing emergency response plan is available from the venue, A Senior Line Manager must ensure that a plan is developed by the Service Leaders (in consultation with them) and that all team members and children are familiar with it.
+In the unlikely event that no pre-existing emergency response plan is available from the venue, a Senior Line Manager must ensure that a plan is developed by the Service Leaders (in consultation with them) and that all Team Members and children are familiar with it.

 Emergency assistance equipment must be readily available at the venue, and Team Members that are trained in using such equipment must be immediately available during swimming program times.

-3.10.
+3.11.
 Equipment Utilised during Swimming Activities

 The Service Leader present must ensure that appropriate rescue equipment, such as buoyancy and reaching aids, is readily available at the venue.
+The Service Leader will liaise with the venue before attending the venue to ensure these resources are available.

 Inspections must be made to ensure that all teaching aids and safety equipment are in good condition.
 Swimming aids must be stored separately from chemicals and plant rooms.
+The Service Leader will liaise with the venue before attending the venue to ensure these resources are available and will document this in the risk assessment procedures.

-3.11.
+3.12.
 Excursions

 When planning excursions, water safety will be included in the risk assessments for Service participation.
+Risk assessments for swimming excursions require a three-step approval process.

-● the educator-to-child ratio for supervision is higher for water play and experiences near bodies of water
+• the educator-to-child ratio for supervision is higher for water play and experiences near bodies of water

-● excursion risk assessments will clearly state where bodies of water will be present and include added safety precautions to ensure families are informed about risk management
+• excursion risk assessments will clearly state where bodies of water will be present and include added safety precautions to ensure families are informed about risk management

-● water safety messages are built into the children’s educational program.
+• water safety messages are built into the children's educational program.

 High supervision near bodies of water on excursions will be maintained by team members, including team members who hold a first aid certificate that includes cardiopulmonary resuscitation (CPR).